Oscar Malmros

 Oscar Malmros (c.
 1825 – August 9, 1909) was a Danish German (Dänische Deutsche) diplomat, lawyer, soldier, and statesman in early Minnesota history.
-From 1861 to 1865, during the American Civil War, Malmros served as the Adjutant General for the state of Minnesota under Alexander Ramsey, Henry Adoniram Swift, and Stephen Miller.
+From 1861 to 1865, during the American Civil War, Malmros served as the Adjutant General of Minnesota under Alexander Ramsey, Henry Adoniram Swift, and Stephen Miller.
 Following the war, Malmros served as a consul to several countries on behalf of the United States Government.

 Early life

 Malmros was born in the Duchy of Schleswig, then a part of the Danish Unitary State in 1825.
 The Duchy was later transferred to the Kingdom of Prussia following the Schleswig–Holstein question and the Second Schleswig War.
 Malmros immigrated to the United States in 1852 first settling in Milwaukee in Wisconsin, but later choosing to move to Minnesota Territory in 1853, ultimately living in Saint Paul, Minnesota.

 While in Minnesota Malmros worked as a lawyer and consultant, during this time Malmros was heavily affiliated with the Republican Party of Minnesota.
 In 1860 Malmros is advertised a multitude of times as a contract attorney throughout the Minnesota Staats-Zeitung (the Minnesota State-Gazette), a German American newspaper.
 In 1860 Malmros was approached by J. B. Simonton, a local lawyer, with a business opportunity to start a law firm based out of St. Paul.
 Eventually the two men founded Simonton & Malmros, which practiced "in all state courts and in the United States Court".
 Malmros later ran in the November 1860 election for the seat of County Commissioner for Ramsey County, Minnesota.